Lucyjpjones/lj-fscr/testing.md

 **17. Sort and filter the list of available products and programmes**

 I have added a sort and filter option to the products and programmes page to allow a user to easily find what they are looking for.
-There is a 'clear all' option at the top of the filter dropdown which allows a user to remove the filter and display all items.
+There is a 'Clear all' option at the top of the filter dropdown which allows a user to remove the filter and display all items.
 - I also decided to add this function to the blog page as I think it will be useful to the user as more blogs get posted over time.

 The pages also feature a count functionality showing the user how many items are being displayed on the page.
 For example, if the user filtered the products page by accessories they would see all the accessories and the number of products found.
 If no products are found the user would be displayed with the message "Sorry no search results found".